 Keep it short

 Keep it short!
 Sounds easy, right?
 But once you gets started, you might lose yourself in the explanation for why you want this job.
 Best way to help yourself keep it short and sweet – think of a television commercial.
-30 seconds, that’s how long your answer should last.
+Speak about 30 seconds, that’s how long your answer should last.
 If you say something that the interviewer wants to go into more detail on, they will say this to you.

 Make it all about them!

 Okay, that’s easy.
 You are there to sell yourself as the answer to their problem: Which job candidate will be the biggest asset to their company, from the answer you and those others applying for the job give.
 Information about your childhood, family life and leisure activities are not relevant to their companies mission.
 Information on your professional goals and aspirations, previous experiences both professionally and personally are relevant to their question.
+Also, provide a motivation on your application for the company.

 Do not just repeat what’s on your CV